crytic/echidna/README.md

 [stack](https://www.haskellstack.org/) is highly recommended to install echidna.
 If you are a particularly opinionated experienced Haskell user, cabal or hpack should work, but they are neither officially supported nor tested.

-Before starting with it, make sure you have libgmp-dev installed otherwise ghc will fail to compile.
+Before starting with it, make sure you have libgmp-dev installed otherwise ghc will fail to compile. hevm from [dapptools](https://github.com/dapphub/dapptools) is also a required dependency and must be installed as in the README of that repo.
 Also, libbz2 and libreadline are required by some packages.
 For instance, in Ubuntu/Debian you can execute:

 ```
 # apt-get install libgmp-dev libbz2-dev libreadline-dev